-If you have signs or symptoms of congenital heart disease or were treated for a congenital heart defect as a child, make an appointment to see your doctor.
+If you have signs or symptoms of congenital heart disease or were treated for a congenital heart defect as a child, make an appointment to see your health care provider.

 Researchers aren't sure what causes most types of congenital heart disease.
 Some congenital heart diseases are passed down through families (inherited).

-To understand congenital heart disease, it helps to know how the heart works.
+To understand congenital heart disease, it helps to know how the heart typically works.